AyrA/php-ytstream/README.md

 - Number of bytes of audio in this block

-Because these values are read from the header, you can change the quality parameters of the ffmpeg invocation at any time.
-You can even tell ffmpeg to output VBR data.
+Because these values are read from the header, you can change the quality parameters of the ffmpeg invocation at any time or tell ffmpeg to output VBR data without having to change the MP3 cutting function.

 ### Calculating Duration